Thank you for visiting our website.

 Bone support: SARPE vs MARPE, which strategy for which patient?

-Correcting transverse maxillary deficiencies remains a major challenge in orthodontics, both for functional and aesthetic reasons.
-When growth has ended or skeletal resistance is high, traditional rapid palatal expansion (RPE) techniques show their limitations.
+Correcting maxillary transverse deficiencies remains a major challenge in orthodontics, for both functional and aesthetic reasons.
+Traditional rapid palatal expansion (RPE) techniques show their limitations when faced with finished growth or increased skeletal resistance.

-In this context, bone-supported approaches such as SARPE (Surgically Assisted Rapid Palatal Expansion) and more recently MARPE (Miniscrew-Assisted Rapid Palatal Expansion) have emerged as innovative and effective solutions for adult patients or those with missing teeth.
+It is in this context that bone-supported approaches, such as SARPE (Surgically Assisted Rapid Palatal Expansion) and, more recently, MARPE (Miniscrew-Assisted Rapid Palatal Expansion), have emerged as innovative and effective solutions for adult patients with missing teeth or fragile periodontal tissues.

-SARPE combines surgical osteotomy of the maxilla with a palatal expansion device.
-It is indicated for adult patients whose palatal suture is too ossified for non-surgical expansion.
-The procedure reduces bone resistance, allowing for safer and more predictable skeletal expansion.
+SARPE combines a surgical maxillary osteotomy with a palatal expansion device.
+It is indicated for adult patients with a palatal suture that is too ossified to allow for non-surgical expansion.
+The procedure helps to reduce bone resistance, thus facilitating safer and more predictable skeletal expansion.

 Advantages: